mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 it's recommended in The
 [Twelve Factors](https://12factor.net/config).
-These are general recommendations which don't impact security issues that's why their application should make sense,but passing config via environment variables with sensitive data must be kept to a minimum.
+These are general recommendations which don't impact security issues that's why their application should make sense, but passing config via environment variables with sensitive data must be kept to a minimum.

 Injection of Secret via file and in-memory has pros and cons and I would like to